AaronCGoidel/SlothLang/README.md

 And of course the code behind the SlothLang VM itself is open source and can be found on [GitHub][slgit].

 ## Usage
 A Sloth program is parsed in new-line deliminated instructions.
 Every line starts a new instruction at ```0x00```.
-Each occurence of the word `sloth` on a line increases the instruction code by one.
+Each occurrence of the word `sloth` on a line increases the instruction code by one.
 At the end of each line the resulting instruction code is pushed and the next line is read.

 Since a Sloth command is generally based on the number of times the word sloth appears in a row, the syntax will be documented as a multiplication.
 For example the documentation `sloth * 3` means `sloth sloth sloth` in Sloth code.